 Other tests may include an X-ray, or scans like computed assisted tomography (CT or CAT) or magnetic resonance imaging (MRI).

 Sciatica can be relieved by treating symptoms and any specific cause that exists, such as a slipped disc.
 Your doctor may prescribe muscle relaxants, pain relievers, or nonsteroidal anti-inflammatory drugs (NSAIDs) to reduce pain and inflammation.
 Sometimes, symptoms may be decreased by using medications that decrease the efficiency of the nerves sending the pain message.
+In severe cases, you may need surgery to correct the cause.

 Moderate exercise is recommended if pain is minimal.
 When the symptoms have lessened, therapy to strengthen abdominal muscles and back muscles is important to prevent a return of symptoms.